-That’s one possible initiative Google is considering to boost revenue from its Play Store, according to a report in The Information.
+That’s one possible initiative is considering to boost revenue from its ay Store, according to a report in The Information.

-The story behind the story: While Google’s Play Store has continued to close the gap with Apple’s App Store, Google still isn’t satisfied.
-According to the report, only 10 percent of Google Play visitors paid for any content in the last year.
+The story behind the story: ile ’s ay Store has continued to close the gap with Apple’s App Store, still isn’t satisfied.
+According to the report, only 10 percent of ay visitors paid for any content in the last year.

-Google did pay out $5 billion to app developers between May 2013 and June of this year.
-The problem is that’s half of what Apple paid out in the same time period, even though Android had 50 percent more app downloads through its Play Store.
+did pay out $5 billion to app developers between May 2013 ne of this year.
+The problem is that’s half of what Apple paid out in the same time period, even though Android had 50 percent more app downloads through its ay Store.

 Another problem is app quality.
-Many developers put their first and often best versions out on iOS, believing they are more likely to make money and suffer less headaches from Android’s fragmentation.
+Many developers put their first often best versions out on iOS, believing they are more likely to make money suffer less headaches from Android’s fragmentation.

 The China question

-Another major roadblock for Google is the Play Store is difficult to find in China, which has become the number one market for Android phones.
-Google has been talking with Chinese officials about getting wider access, but hasn’t finalized a deal.
+Another major roadblock for is the ay Store is difficult to find in China, which has become the number one market for Android phones. has been talking with Chinese officials about getting wider access, but hasn’t finalized a deal.
 One likely issue is finding agreement on content restrictions with China, which is quick to pull the censorship switch.

-The international front is looking better in India and other developing nations where Google has partnered with handset makers for its Android One phones.
-They cost around $100 and run stock Android, with updates directly from Google and content offerings from Google Play.
-However, Google will have to see how much money Android One owners may be willing to spend on apps and other content.
+The international front is looking better in India other developing nations where has partnered with hset makers for its Android One phones.
+They cost around $100 run stock Android, with updates directly from content offerings from ay.
+However, will have to see how much money Android One owners may be willing to spend on apps other content.